 In addition we have installed an electric bilge pump with a capacity of 120 l/min.
-The suction filter (1) with return valve is under the galley towards the middle of the bilges.
+The suction filter (2) is under the galley towards the middle of the bilges.
 The outlet is on the flat part of the stern.
 The switch is on the navigation panel among the group of switches.